Mingun Pahtodawgyi: Incompletion

 Pon Daw Pagoda (ပုံတော်စေတီ) situated near Mingun Pagoda is the 15 feet completed model of Mingun Pagoda.

-Bodaw Maung Wine used thousands of prisoners of war from Arakan.
-Which he deported 20,000 people to Central Burma slaves working on the construction of the stupa.
-The construction was also seen as taking a heavy toll on the people and the state.
-Thus a prophecy was allegedly created to stop the project.
-The approach in conveying the dissatisfaction was allegedly to utilize the King's deep superstition.
+Bodaw Maung Wine used thousands of prisoners of war from Arakan, deporting 20,000 people to Central Burma as slaves to work on the construction of the stupa.
+The construction was seen as taking a heavy toll both on the population and state, allegedly leading to the creation of a prophecy intended to halt the project, utilizing the King's deep superstition.
 According to the prophecy, "as soon as the building of the pagoda was over, the country would also be gone".

-A variation states that king would die once the project was completed.
-Thus, construction was slowed to prevent the prophecy's realisation and when the king died, the project was completely halted.
+A variation of the story claims that the king would die once the project was completed.
+Thus, construction was slowed to prevent the prophecy's realisation, and when the king eventually died, the project was completely halted.

-A model pagoda nearby (known as the Pon Daw Pagoda), typical of many large pagoda projects like the Shwedagon Pagoda and Thatbyinnyu Temple, offers a small scale of what would have been a 150 m tall temple.
+A nearby pagoda model known as the Pon Daw Pagoda, typical of many large pagoda projects like the Shwedagon Pagoda and Thatbyinnyu Temple, offers a small-scale representation of what would have been a 150 m tall temple.

-However, it holds the record for being the largest pile of bricks in the world.
+Despite never being completed, the site holds the record for being the largest pile of bricks in the world.

 Current condition

-By the time the construction project was abandoned, the pagoda had attained a height of 50 metres, one third of the intended height.
+By the time the construction project was abandoned, the pagoda had reached a height of 50 metres, one third of its intended height.

-An earthquake on 23 March 1839 caused huge cracks to appear on the face of the remaining structure.
+An earthquake on 23 March 1839 caused large cracks to appear on the face of the remaining structure.

-The temple serves more as an attraction than a religious site.
+Today, the temple serves more as an attraction than a religious site.
 However, a small shrine with a Buddha image still serves its purpose as a place of worship and meditation.
 Pondaw paya or a working model of the stupa can be seen nearby.